Culture of Saudi Arabia: Sport

 The most popular sport in Saudi Arabia is Association football (soccer) in both in participation and viewing.
 It is governed by the Saudi Arabia Football Federation that was founded in 1956.

-There are 60 football clubs participating in three main professional football league levels; the Saudi Professional League involving 16 football clubs, Prince Mohammad bin Salman League with 20 clubs and Second Division with 24 clubs.
+There are 60 football clubs participating in three main professional football league levels; the Saudi Professional League involving 16 football clubs, Saudi First Division League with 20 clubs and Second Division with 24 clubs.
 The demotics competitions also include some cups such as King club, Crown Prince Cup and Saudi Super Cup.

 The Saudi Arabia national football team has qualified five times for FIFA World Cup competitions, in 1994, 1998, 2002, 2006, and most recently, in 2018.
 Moreover, it qualified for the AFC Asian Cup 10 times and had won three of them.

 Recently, some Saudi players have become skilled enough to play in Europe.
 The players were sent to Spain to play in the La Liga aiming to improve their skills better.

 Basketball is also popular.
 The Saudi Arabia national team won the bronze medal at the 1999 Asian Championship.

 Horse racing is also another diversion in Saudi Arabia which has a historical and cultural legacy where Friday afternoon is the traditional time of horse racing in Riyadh, the Saudi capital.
 The establishment of the Equestrian Club of Riyadh in 1965 was a result of the importance of horse racing.
 Moreover, now Saudis are the dominant player in some international horse racing such as Royal Ascot to Longchamp and Melbourne.

 Falconry is another sport with long traditions rooted in Bedouin culture.
 It mainly consists of raising falcons, training them and using them for hunting.
 Despite the inscription of Falconry by the UNESCO as a living human heritage, it is also emerging as a sport.

 Camel racing is a uniquely Arabian sport practiced in the kingdom (and the UAE) that still has some mass popularity.
 There are camel racetracks in most of the kingdom's major centres, and races for prize money on many weekends throughout the winter months.
 Like racehorses, camels with breeding pedigrees may be very valuable.